-We believe that graduate level study in Primary Care Family Nurse Practitioner (FNP) program requires high academic standards.
-It is the responsibility of the program to assure the public of the competence of its graduates in the Family Nurse Practitioner program.
+We believe that graduate level study in the Nursing program requires high academic standards.
+It is the responsibility of the program to assure the public of the competence of its graduates.

-ALL UNH and CHHS Graduate handbook policies apply with the following differences:
+ALL UNH and CHHS Graduate handbook policies apply with the following differences: If a grade is earned below a B- the implications differ between didactic and clinical courses.

-- If a grade is earned below a B- the implications differ between didactic and clinical courses. - Didactic courses: If a student earns a grade lower than a B- in a graduate didactic course the student will be placed on academic probation for one semester and is required to repeat the course when available which may impact graduation date to achieve above a B- (80) or better on the second attempt.
+- a.
+Didactic courses: If a student earns a grade lower than a B- in a graduate didactic course the student will be placed on academic probation for one semester and is required to repeat the course when available which may impact graduation date to achieve above a B- (80) or better on the second attempt.
 A second attempt course grade of less than B- will result in the student being dismissed from the program, regardless of grade point average. - b.
-Clinical courses: A final grade of less than a B- will result in dismissal from the Family Nurse Practitioner graduate program.
+Clinical courses: A final grade of less than a B- will result in dismissal from the graduate program.
 Students should be referred to the Readmission Policy for guidance on the readmission process.